Beta flash

 Big wall

-Rock climb that is so long and sustained that
+Rock climb that is so long and

 a normal ascent lasts several